projectcalico/calico/getting-started/kubernetes/flannel/migration-from-flannel.md

 ---
 title: Migrate a Kubernetes cluster from flannel/Canal to Calico
-description: Preserve your existing VXLAN networking in Calico, but take full advantage of advanced network policy and other networking options.
+description: Preserve your existing VXLAN networking in Calico, but take full advantage of Calico IP address management (IPAM) and advanced network policy features.
 ---

 ### Big picture